 The purpose of this complaint handling and dispute settlement policy is to establish a fair and free procedure to deal with complaints received.
 It aims in particular to supervise the reception of complaints, the transmission of the acknowledgment of receipt and the notice to the complainant, the constitution of the complaint file and, where applicable, the transmission of the complaint file to the financial markets (hereinafter “the Autorité”) and the compilation of complaints with a view to the preparation and transmission of a biannual report to the Autorité.

 The Complaints Officer

-Mrs. Shawna Vincent, Director of Operations, is the person responsible for the application of this policy and ensures that complaints received by OVC Inc. are processed in accordance with this policy.
+Mrs. Shawna Vincent, Operations Vice-President, is the person responsible for the application of this policy and ensures that complaints received by OVC Inc. are processed in accordance with this policy.

 As an officer, Mrs. Vincent also acts as a respondent to the Autorité and sees to the training of staff and to provide them with all the information necessary to comply with this policy.
 Mrs. Vincent is also responsible for:

 • Sending an acknowledgment of receipt and a notice to the complainant;

 • Sending the file to the Autorité, at the complainant’s request;